cemreefe/coursemaker/README.md

 After we find the sentence with the maximum average return, we discard that sentence from our sentence list, and we discard every word used in the sentence from our dictionary.
 We then continue to the next step where we do it all over again with the current sentences and dictionary.

 >         -is:	input csv file containing sentences
 >         -if:	input csv file containing frequencies
 >         -o:		output csv file for sorted sentences
 >         -col:	name of the column containing sentences in the input csv file
 >         -sc:	number of sentences to return, default (-1 for max)
+>         -csl:	number of considered sentences in the corpus (default all)
+>         -msl:	minimum sentence length for consideration (default 5)

 `sort_sentences.py -is data/csv/twocities.csv -if data/csv/twocities_freqs.csv -o out_twocities -col sentence -sc 100`

-(The current code is not optimized and really inefficient as of 2020/11/29)

 ### The results